moonbit-community/moonbit-debug-prototype/docs/repr_derive.mbt.md

 - Field names are printed unquoted when they are valid identifiers; otherwise they are printed as quoted string literals (useful for map/object-like data).
-- Record `Prop` nodes do not count towards the “depth budget” when pretty printing, so you still see the field names when values are pruned.
+- Record `RecordField` nodes do not count towards the “depth budget” when pretty printing, so you still see the field names when values are pruned.

 ---